workflow4metabolomics/training-material/topics/metabolomics/tutorials/gcms/tutorial.md

 # Peak detection using XCMS

-The first step in the workflow is to detect the peaks in our data using **XCMS**.
+The first step in the workflow is to detect the peaks in our data using **XCMS** functions.
 This part, however, is covered by a [separate tutorial]({{ site.baseurl }}/topics/metabolomics/tutorials/lcms-preprocessing/tutorial.html).
 Although the tutorial is dedicated to LC-MS data, it can also be followed for our GC-MS data.
 Therefore, in this section, we do not explain this part of the workflow in detail but rather refer the reader to the dedicated tutorial.
 Please also pay attention to the parameter values for individual Galaxy tools, as these can differ from the referred tutorial and are adjusted to our dataset.

 > <details-title> Skip this step </details-title>
 >
 > Since this step is already covered in a [separate tutorial]({{ site.baseurl }}/topics/metabolomics/tutorials/lcms-preprocessing/tutorial.html), it is possible to skip it.
-Instead, you can continue with [Peak deconvolution]({{ site.baseurl }}/topics/metabolomics/tutorials/gcms/tutorial.html#peak-deconvolution-metams) step using a preprocessed **XCMS** object file prepared for you.
+Instead, you can continue with [Peak deconvolution]({{ site.baseurl }}/topics/metabolomics/tutorials/gcms/tutorial.html#processing-with-metams-option-1) step using a preprocessed **XCMS** object file prepared for you.
 >
 > > <hands-on-title> Upload data </hands-on-title>
 > >